 Old Fashioned Apple Crisp by Ina Garten

 It also means that we can retrieve our baking sheets and rolling pins from the back of the cupboard because baking season is here!
 I’m not a baker by nature but my goal this year is to fine-tune my skills.
 I purchased a baking scale and an assortment of flours with which to experiment.
 I figured if I was going to learn more about baking I should look to one of the masters – Ina Garten, The Barefoot Contessa.
 I started out with a fall staple – Her Old Fashioned Apple Crisp.
 It’s classic Ina Garten recipe – Rustic and classy at the same time.
-And of course it’s totally mouthwatering.
+And of course, it’s totally mouthwatering.

 What is an Apple Crisp?

-Apple crisp, or apple crumble as it is also known as, is a delicious dessert consisting of freshly baked chopped apples with a buttery streusel topping.
+Apple crisp or apple crumble as it is also known as is a delicious dessert consisting of freshly baked chopped apples with a buttery streusel topping.
 Like our Peach Cobbler with Cake Mix, crisps can be made with different types of fruits.

 What kind of apples do you use for apple crisp?

-The key to any fall apple dessert are the apples themselves.
+The key to any fall apple dessert is the apples themselves.
 This Ina Garten Apple Crisp recipe uses an apple variety I’d never tried before – McIntosh.
 I’m accustomed to combining a few different varieties of apples in my baked goods in order to achieve the right sweet and sour balance but the McIntosh apples themselves are totally balanced.
 It was a happy discovery.
 Learn how to shop for and choose the best apples in our article titled Facts About Apples.

 How to make Ina Garten’s Old Fashioned Apple Crisp